YourLocalDuck/CS-Skin-Analytics/README.md

 With the containers up and running, the application will be accessible at `http://localhost:8000`.
 You can log in using the superuser credentials created during setup, however this port will be used for the API Gateway, rather than frontend.

-As of 6/20/2024, the only working endpoint is POST /api/collection/init_update/.
+As of 6/20/2024, the only implemented endpoint is POST /api/collection/init_update/.
 This endpoint expects a body of the names of all the markets that are to be updated, and will start a daemon that queries the API's of the relevant vendors and stores that data in the configured database.

 Sample POST /api/collection/init_update/ body:
 ```json